Starignus/RPIGPIO/Session1/Introduction_RPI.md

 ## <a name="rpi5"></a> Is RPi an IoT device?

+First, what is an IoT?

+It is the interconnection via the Internet of computing devices embedded in everyday objects, enabling them to send and receive data.

 * **May be—** Depends on how it is used.
 * **Similarities**
   * Network connectivity and computational processing power.